 At The Oak View Primary Academy we are proud to deliver a rich creative learning experience that enables all the children to fulfil their potential.
 Our vision puts children first.
 When children enjoy all aspects of school and are enthusiastic, independent learners they gain the most from their education.
 We believe this climate for success is delivered through the creation of equal partnership between children, parents and the school.

 The curriculum at our school is broad and balanced, fulfilling all National Curriculum requirements.
-We structure learning to allow for as many creative cross curricular opportunities as possible.
-Underpinning this children take part in curriculum related visits that focus and further develop their learning.
+We structure learning to allow for as many cross-curricular opportunities as possible.
+Underpinning this, children take part in curriculum related visits that focus and further develop their learning.
 In the mornings we have a strong focus on developing the basic skills of Reading, Writing and Maths as they underpin learning in all other areas of the curriculum.
 Children have daily phonics/reading lessons as well as key skills sessions where they are able to practice their mental maths, handwriting and spelling skills.

 Learning takes place in single year classes and children are encouraged to work in partnership with the teacher.
 Rather than just teaching knowledge, we also focus on skills, enabling children to build upon each learning experience and become skilled independent learners who can apply their skills across the curriculum.

-We value all parents as partners in their child’s learning and each term we publish a curriculum outline explaining what each class will be covering and also weekly homework tasks.
+We value all parents as partners in their child’s learning and each term we publish a curriculum outline explaining what each class will be covering (on the class pages) and also weekly homework tasks.
 Should you have any questions about what your child is learning please contact his/her teacher.